Self-paced

 1Output 2 * Serving Flask app "hello" (lazy loading) 3 * Environment: development 4 * Debug mode: on 5 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit) 6 * Restarting with stat 7 * Debugger is active!
 8 * Debugger PIN: 813-894-335

-The above result has several information, such as:
+The above result has some information, such as:

 • The name of the application you are running.